 We explore the Ceilidh Trail in Nova Scotia on our photo road trip Canada and discover real insider tips.
 Do you know that, too?
 You drive to a country that you do not know, and choose the most famous places as destinations.
 On the spot you realize that there are many beautiful and interesting things to discover on the way there, but you do not have the time to explore it more closely.
 I noticed that on the Ceilidh Trail in Nova Scotia, I noticed this on our trip to Canada this year.
 We have been to Cape Breton Island many times already.
 Our goal has always been the world famous Cabot Trailwhich is considered one of the most scenic route in Canada's Atlantic provinces and is named after John cabot.

 It takes time for the Ceilidh Trail

 Only: the stretch connecting the Canso Causeway to the Cabot Trail along the coast, the Ceilidh Trail, is also worth seeing.
 We experienced that on our journey.
 However, you have to take time for it.
 It is worthwhile driving down to one of the small harbors, one of the bays or one of the great sandy beaches that are there.
 Unlike the Cabot Trail here are the scenic beauties not directly on the main road.

-Instead of just two days as before, this time we took three and a half days for Cape Breton Island - and actually that is too little.
-One of those days we used for the stretch between the Canso Causeway and the beginning of the Cabot Trail near Cheticamp.
-The reason we took so much time just this time around is that we went in search of the Scots who left the island from the middle of the 18.
-Century settled.
-And there are some along this route.
+Instead of just two days as before, this time we took three and a half days for Cape Breton Island - and actually that's too little.
+One of these days we used for the route between the Canso Causeway and the beginning of the Cabot Trail near Cheticamp.
+The reason why we took so much time for this route this time is that we went in search of the footprints of the Scots that the island from the middle of the 18.
+Century.
+And there are some of them along this route.

 Scottish heritage on the Ceilidh Trail in Cape Breton Island